 At NCS, we can assist you with understanding each state’s lien laws, as well as prepare and serve preliminary notices throughout the U.S. and Canada for flat fees.
-We are proud to say that 85 percent of the time, when a preliminary notice is served through NCS, payment is received without any further action required.
+We are proud to say that 85 percent of the time, when a preliminary notice is served through NCS, payment is received without any further action being required.

 We understand the need for flexibility and understand that one preliminary notice doesn’t fit every situation, which is why we have constructed three levels of notices to best serve your business needs: